Yuvaraj-Reddy-Sanagala/ML_Project_Assessment_covid-19/README.md

 - **Model Overfitting:**
   Fine-tuning **hyperparameters** was essential to ensure the model generalized well across unseen data.

+- **Computational Limitations with Data:**
+  The dataset's large volume and complexity, including various features like **hospitalization rates**, posed challenges due to limited computational resources.
+  This restricted the analysis to key features such as **infection** and **vaccination rates**.

 ---

 ## **Results Interpretation**